amida-tech/orange-api/docs/src/medications.md

 }
 ```

+When sent to the API, each `time` will be given an ID that will be returned in all endpoints returning
+the medication schedule.
+These IDs can be used in the `/medications/:medicationid/times/:timeid` endpoint
+to set notification settings on a user-specific basis for that specific time in that specific medication
+schedule.

 The schedule must also include a `take_with_food` key.
 This is a boolean specifying whether
 or not the medication must be taken with food. `true` means it must be taken with food, `false` means
 it must not be taken with food, and `null` means it does not matter.
 Note that `false` means